RunwayStudios/After-houres-issueboard/README.md

 Bug | The enemy brakedances when catching the player

 #### Steps to reproduce
-1. Get catched by the enemy
+1. Get caught by the enemy

 #### Current behaviour
 The enemy brakedances when catching the player